 - Dress: Ladies, Black Leotard and pink convertible tights.
 Gentlemen, all black.

-- Students will arrive (warmed up) between 3:00 and 3:25 PM.
+- Students will arrive (warmed up) between 3:00 and 3:20 PM.
 During this time they may register and stretch.
+(Traffic will be bad)

 - At 3:30 PM everyone will do a 30 minute Ballet Barre.
 (After this, some students will be asked to remain and others will be released)

-- At 4:00 PM the remaining students will perform a 2 minute, self-choreographed solo of any style.
+- The remaining students will perform a 2-minute, self-choreographed solo of any style.
 Unless the student is at a very high level of pointe, it is recommended that they not do a pointe solo.
-(After the solos are completed, some students will be asked to remain and some students will be released.
+Some may be released.

-- At 5:00 PM the remaining students will sing a prepared Musical Theatre solo for Mr. Moccia, the Musical Theatre Director.
-The sheet music and the accompaniment will be posted on this site in the near future.
+- The remaining students will sing a prepared Musical Theatre solo for Mr. Moccia, the Musical Theatre Director.
+The sheet music and the accompaniment will be sent to the student.
 The student will memorize and sing the solo with this EXACT accompaniment track.

 Violin, Viola, Cello Requirements